mathiasmantelli/awesome-mobile-robotics/README.md

+# !
+All about mobile robotics list

-**My personal list of important content related to Mobile Robotics and AI.
-Feel free to send me some suggestions: mathiasfassini@gmail.com**
+My personal list of important content related to Mobile Robotics and AI.
+Feel free to send me some suggestions: mathiasfassini@gmail.com

 ### Table of Contents
 * **[Courses :mortar_board:](#courses)**<br>